rastaehli/mkr-paper/mkr.md

 - mkr activate("MyType")  // short spec of desc with only type name (defined in mkr repository of imported types)
 - mkr

 This simplfies programming by separating the concerns of initialization and configuration from program function.
+Object factories (classes) expose methods that MKR can use to build (constructors) from dependencies (constructor args), methods to configure (setters) from configuration-attributes, and methods to activate the object (if it is not simply a passive object).
+The Object implementation itself can thus be wholly separated from a class or other mechanism for instantiating.
+Programming models like Traits achieve this separation by making all method implementations dependent only on the interface, not the construction.

 Instead of a main program like this: import java.lang.Map;
   ...
   import javax.jdbc.DriverManager;